An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Discussion

 While the mean trend may have remained roughly similar, there are slight differences across the years.
 The secondary peak during the latter half of the year grows increasingly wide every year, which may be a consequence of virus proliferation in winter months and lifting of non-pharmaceutical interventions like lockdowns and mask mandates \citep{mcclymont2021weather, singh2021impacts}.
 However, these findings may be a consequence of more active Twitter users, rather than a true increase in abusive content.

 Additionally, from the important seasonal lags revealed in the model fit's AR coefficients, the seasonal effect is likely the most significant factor in determining the quantity of potential cyberbullying events.
+Further, both the trend of Twitter data and daily case counts in 2021 (figures \ref{fig:Lag10-25/50-2021}, \ref{fig:COVID_2021_Lag10}), are both heavily influenced by lags 1 and 7.

-The effect of COVID-19 is not the clearest, but it is observed that the mean trend is suddenly grows with the introduction of the pandemic but then cuts down significantly a year into it.
-This may be due to the raw number of potential hateful tweets decreasing as shown in figure \ref{fig:CountEndpointData}, while the proportion of hateful tweets out of a given day's sample decreases across the same time frame (figure \ref{fig:PropTrend25/50}).
+To summarize the possible effect of the pandemic, it is observed that the mean trend of tweets suddenly grows with the introduction of the pandemic but then cuts down significantly a year into it.
+Along this line, there is an increase in volume of potential cyberbullying tweets from 2019 to 2020, while there is a decrease from 2020 to 2021.
+This can be attributed to the raw number of hateful tweets decreasing as shown in figure \ref{fig:CountEndpointData}, while the proportion of hateful tweets out of a given day's sample also decreases across the same time frame (figure \ref{fig:PropTrend25/50}).
+Both the Twitter and COVID-19 case time series are influenced by seasonal lags, indicating a weekly effect.